Written by Chris Nolan on

-Ipe hardwood decking and Douglas fir decking are two all-natural wood decking options for decking and porch flooring.
-Douglas fir is a softwood species and has been used often as a porch flooring material (painted to protect it) for covered and partially covered porch areas.
-I love the look of Douglas fir but I was shocked to learn that some people are using fir as a decking material for uncovered decks.
+Ipe hardwood decking and Douglas Fir decking are two all-natural wood options for decking and porch flooring.
+Douglas Fir is a softwood species and has been used often as a porch flooring material (painted to protect it) for covered and partially covered porch areas.
+I love the look of Douglas Fir but I was surprised to learn that many people are using Fir as a decking material for uncovered decks.

-Using fir decking for porch flooring?
+Using Fir decking for porch flooring?
 No argument here.
-Using Douglas fir as an exposed decking material?
-In my opinion, you’re asking for trouble and you will probably be disappointed with the results in a fairly short period of time.
+Using Douglas Fir as an exposed decking material?
+Unless you are completely OK with regular refinishing, you’re asking for extra work, some potential trouble, and you may be disappointed with the results in a fairly short period of time.

 Douglas Fir softwood decking (painted)